lmitechnologies/Gadget_Inspection_Template/pipeline/readme.md

 - **def clean_up(self, `configs`: dict):**
 This function receives `configs` and deletes the models from memory.

 Additionally, it is recommended that developers define a unit test in the main function within the pipeline class.
-Refer to the main function in the **example/pipeline_class.py** for guidance.
+Refer to the main function of **pipeline_class.py** in the **example** folder for guidance.

 ## Upload Predictions to Label Studio